Key takeaways

 HostGator

-HostGator is a solid alternative to GoDaddy.
-HostGator prices are better than GoDaddy.
+A solid alternative to GoDaddy, HostGator is also a popular web hosting service with good pricing.
 Additionally, HostGator does not offer a free trial or plan for website hosting, but they offer a 30-day money-back guarantee for the website hosting solutions.
 HostGator offers discounts on paid plans when companies commit to a year contract.

 HostGator features are: